 Photo Credit: Faye Tan

-An advocate of contemporary dance in Singapore, Low has been actively involved in dance education for over 30 years.
-She is currently the artistic director and resident choreographer of the modern dance groups at Nanyang Girls’ High School, Raffles Girls’ School and Raffles Institution.
+An advocate of contemporary dance education in Singapore, Low is currently the resident choreographer and instructor of the modern dance groups at Nanyang Girls’ High School, Raffles Girls’ School and Raffles Institution.
 Under her tutelage, the schools have consistently performed outstandingly at the Singapore Youth Festival dance competition, often achieving Gold with Honours, the highest possible ranking.
+Aside from teaching at schools, she has set up the “PULSE” Scholarship and “Dancers’ Locker” programme to enable young up-and-coming dancers to refine and showcase their work, where many of them continue to play an active role in the arts today.